Skip to main content

 Incentive Permit Season

 Incentive permits are valid for areas open to general hunting seasons or special permit hunting seasons.
 The hunt dates are September 1 through December 31.
-The permits require a hunter to use archery equipment during archery season, muzzleloader equipment during muzzleloader season, and any legal weapon at other times if there are no firearm restrictions.
+The permits require a hunter to use archery equipment during archery season, muzzleloader equipment during muzzleloader season, and any legal hunt method at other times if there are no firearm restrictions.
+Hunting equipment must meet regulations.

 Paying for Incentive Permits

-Hunters who win the special incentive permit must send the appropriate license fee to the Washington Department of Fish and Wildlife Headquarters office in Olympia.
-WDFW will mail the license and transport tag to the permit winners.
+Hunters who win the special incentive permit must provide the appropriate license fee to the Washington Department of Fish and Wildlife Headquarters office in Olympia.
+Hunter may do so by mailing in a check to WDFW Licensing, or calling Licensing at 1 (866) 246-9453.
+WDFW will then mail the license and transport tag to the permit winners address on file.

 Reports Required